 In a Virtual Meet scenario where multiple sessions are created, competing teams could be using different timing mechanisms.
-To support this possibility, we moved the CTS Dolphin settings from the "Timing Setup" page under Settings to the timing system bar.
-This bar displays on the time entry interface when Dolphin is setup on a computer.
+To support this possibility, we moved the timing system settings from the "Timing Setup" page under Settings to the timing system bar.
+This bar displays on the time entry interface when a timing system is setup on a computer.

 ➧ Event Tracker Updates